Ashadh Pournima (Full moon day in the month of Ashadh)

 To express gratitude unto the Guru.

 3. Importance of Gurupoornima

 A. On the day of Gurupoornima, the Guru Principle (Principle of God) is thousand times more active than on other days.
-Therefore, the benefit of performing seva (note) Service unto the Absolute Truth, that is, God Principle (service unto the God-Principle) and tyag (sacrifice of wealth, body, mind, intellect and ego), that is, offering unto the Absolute Truth on the occasion of Gurupoornima, is a thousand times more beneficial than on other days.
+Therefore, the benefit of performing seva (service unto the God-Principle) and tyag (sacrifice of wealth, body, mind, intellect and ego), that is, offering unto the Absolute Truth on the occasion of Gurupoornima, is a thousand times more beneficial than on other days.
 Gurupoornima is a unique opportunity for acquiring God’s grace.

 B. The ‘Guru-disciple tradition’ is an age old Hindu tradition full of chaitanya.
 However, with the passage of time, under the influence of raja-tama predominant culture, this great tradition has been neglected.
 On Gurupoornima, the Guru is worshipped and the society can be taught about the greatness of this Guru-disciple tradition.
 In other words, this is a golden opportunity to preserve the Guru-disciple tradition.